karan-khubdikar/DSCI-532_2024_13_Juno/README.md

 # Get in touch

 Stuck in a bind?
 Have an idea for a useful feature, but have no idea how to implement it?
 We got you!
 Please feel free to raise an issue to let us know!
-Let us work together towards uncovering gender biases together and empowering women :)
+Let us work together toward uncovering gender biases and empowering women :)